About the Gardens

 Weekend access is via the side gate and through the churchyard for wheelchair users.
 All the main paths are gravel on tarmac and suitable for wheelchair access.

-A wheelchair and electric buggy are available during office hours, but pre-booking is advisable.
+A wheelchair and electric buggy are available during office hours, but must be pre-booked.